LINGUAE CELTICAE

 Back to top

 Acknowledgement: © 2003-2024 Text Copyright Kurt C. Duwe.
 All rights reserved except private and non-commercial use.
 Any other use has to be cleared by the author Kurt C. Duwe, Jägerstr.
 120a, 21079 Hamburg, Germany (info@linguae-celticae.de) and it may also fall under restrictions of the Crown Copyright of census data.
-Original census data shown or used were supplied and/or published by the General Register Office for Scotland.
+Original census data shown or used were supplied and/or published by the General Register Office for Scotland and National Records of Scotland.
 The use of this material in this series is permitted under Licence No. C02W0003665.
-Crown Copyright of census data is acknowledged.
+Crown Copyright of census data is acknowledged: (C) Crown copyright.
+Data supplied by National Records of Scotland.